Classical Age of the Ottoman Empire: 1512–1520: Selim I

-During his reign, Selim I (so called Yavuz: "the Grim") was able to expand the empire's borders greatly to the south and east.
+During his reign, Selim I (called Yavuz "the Grim") was able to expand the empire's borders greatly to the south and east.
 Around 1512 the Ottoman naval fleet developed under his rule, such that the Ottoman Turks were able to challenge the Republic of Venice, a naval power which established its thalassocracy alongside the other Italian maritime republics upon the Mediterranean Region.
 At the Battle of Chaldiran in eastern Anatolia in 1514, Ottoman forces under Selim I won a decisive victory against the Safavids, ensuring Ottoman security on their eastern front and leading to the conquest of eastern Anatolia and northern Iraq.
 He defeated the Mamluk Sultanate and conquered most of Syria and Egypt, including Jerusalem as well as Cairo, the residence of the Abbasid caliph.

 1520–1566: Suleiman the Magnificent

 Suleiman the Magnificent first put down a revolt led by the Ottoman-appointed governor in Damascus.
-By August, 1521, Suleiman had captured the city of Belgrade, which was then under Hungarian control.
+By August 1521, Suleiman had captured the city of Belgrade, which was then under Hungarian control.
 In 1522, Suleiman captured Rhodes.
 On August 29, 1526, Suleiman defeated Louis II of Hungary at the Battle of Mohács.
 In 1541 Suleiman annexed most of present-day Hungary, known as the Great Alföld, and installed Zápolya's family as rulers of the independent principality of Transylvania, a vassal state of the Empire.
 While claiming the entire kingdom, Ferdinand I of Austria ruled over the so-called "Royal Hungary" (present-day Slovakia, North-Western Hungary and western Croatia), a territory which temporarily fixed the border between the Habsburgs and the Ottomans.